- Discover Lakeshore

 The Atlas Tube Centre (formerly called Multi-Use Recreation Facility (MURF)) is our new 200,000 square foot complex at 447 Renaud Line in Lakeshore.
 Phase 1 of this building, opened in September 2014 with the first 3 ice pads.
 A series of soft openings included the lobby, library and gymnasium through October and November with the grand opening in December.

-A trail will run from Renaud Line through to Puce Road with a link to the Atlas Tube Centre.
-At Puce Road it will cross over the tracks, joining with the current trail on Oakwood, stretching back to Renaud Line where it will head south up Renaud Line to meet the trail at the Atlas Tube Centre.
+A trail runs from Renaud Line through to Puce Road with a link to the Atlas Tube Centre.
+At Puce Road it crosses over the tracks, joining with the current trail on Oakwood, stretching back to Renaud Line where it will head south up Renaud Line to meet the trail at the Atlas Tube Centre.
 In total, a 5 km trail.

-The Town has been the recipient of $34.6 million in grant money.
+The Town received $34.6 million in grant money.
 The Federal and Provincial governments have each contributed $17.3 towards this project.
 This grant money substantially reduced the cost of this facility to the Town.

 A Capital Campaign is ongoing to raise funds to support this facility.
 The Town of Lakeshore is proud to announce Stephanie and Barry Zekelman as Chairs of this campaign.
 To date, the Town has raised $3 million to offset the cost of this facility and we are still collecting.

 The main focus of the fundraising is a community campaign designed to solicit individual and group donations to help create our multi-generational facility that puts physical, educational and social resources under one roof.
 We are building an active living hub that will bring generations together and promote community engagement.

 We are building a healthier Lakeshore.

 Naming rights to the facility and components within it are important to the Campaign.
 Opportunities are still available to name amenities both within and outside the facility such as: